terryma/snoocore/basicUsage.md

 ![GET /r/$subreddit/about.json](http://i.imgur.com/dlGStrB.png)

-We can use the following code:
+Use the following code:

 ```javascript
 var promise = reddit('/r/netsec/about.json').get();
 ```

-We can determine what to call based on the path (in this case `/r/$subreddit/about.json`) and the HTTP verb that is uses (in this case `GET`).
+It is possible to determine what to call based on the path (in this case `/r/$subreddit/about.json`) and the HTTP verb that is uses (in this case `GET`).
 Note that italics in the documentation are *url parameters* - these are discussed further down this page.

-<sub>If you are new to promises or want a quick overview on how they work with snoocore take a look [here](promises.html).
-The rest of this readme assumes basic knowledge on how they work.</sub>
+<sub>If you are new to promises or want a quick overview on how they work with Snoocore take a look [here](promises.html).
+The rest of this documentation assumes basic knowledge on how they work.</sub>

 ### Final result